NepalTrekking kit list

 YOGA TREKKING ITEMS

 If you are travelling with us on our yoga trek and retreat, there are a few extra items you will need for your journey.
 Number one is your yoga mat.
 If you prefer to practice yoga in yoga-specific clothing, please be advised that Nepal is a traditionally conservative country.
 Showing your mid-drift or wearing revealing clothing is frowned upon in Nepal.

 All equipment (both real and fake!) can be hired in Kathmandu and also higher in the mountains in Namche Bazaar.
 The shops sell just about anything you may need, in terms of equipment, snacks, food and of course souvenirs.

 Luggage Allowance on Internal Flight to Lukla

 Please note that standard luggage limits on internal flights are 15kg in total which covers your porters bag (12.5kg) which will go in the hold plus your hand luggage (trek day bag).
 You can of course wear your trekking boots and jacket to help cut down on the weight of your bag.
 You will also have left any city clothes or extra travel kit in Kathmandu.
-If you have particularly heavy luggage then we will need to pay an excess baggage charge on the flight however it's ony $1 / kg.
+If your combined weight is over 15kg you will need to pay an excess baggage charge on the flight however it's ony $1 / kg.
 If you have a particularly heavy porters bag that means we'll require additional porters then you will need to cover this fee.
 Most people have no issues with a 12.5kg porter bag plus their own day bag.

 The town of Namche Bazar is a stop along many trekking routes in the Khumbu Region.